 Networking is an awkward word.
-It connotes connecting with people in an impersonal way in order to get something out of the connection.
-On the surface,that’s ok, but there’s more to networking than finding people who will help to advance your career.
+It connotes connecting with people in an impersonal way to get something out of the connection.
+On the surface, that’s ok, but there’s more to networking than finding people who will help to advance your career.

 That’s why I’m a bigger fan of “relationship building” than “networking.”
 Yes, it’s a matter of semantics, but it’s also an important distinction.
 Relationship building means you’re meeting people who can potentially be helpful for your career but who are also interesting in their own right.

-So I prefer talking about relationship building more than networking, but no matter what you call it, networking or relationship building is important for every freelancer.
+So I prefer talking about relationship building more than networking, but no matter what you call it, networking or relationship building is important for every freelance designer.

 So freelancers benefit from getting to know more people.
 The more people they know, the more work they’re likely to get, and the more times they’re likely to get referred.
 It’s as simple as that.

 But there’s more to building relationships than just handing out business cards.
 That’s the kind of networking that’s annoying.
 Yes, more people will know you exist, which is a good thing, but a relationship isn’t being built, and it’s very likely the card will get dropped into the nearest trash can.